-=> Don’t run unfamiliar programs on your computer.
+=> Don’t run unfamiliar

 It sounds like common sense, but many of the most prominent attacks have involved spyware and email attachment worms such as Bagle and Netsky.
 If you don’t recognize the sender, don’t download its attachments.